NiamhG42/GameTools-Final-Project/README.md

 * Simple version of bouncy mushrooms implemented (physics working)

 * Modelled mushrooms and imported.
 Implemented finished version of bouncy mushrooms.

+* Placed all mushrooms where they should be.

+* Fixed issue with some building parts turning invisible when they weren't supposed to.